• Skip to primary navigation

 • Combine the Greek yogurt, cream, cocoa powder, and sugar, and mix until smooth.

-• Pour the yogurt batter onto the prepared cookie sheet and spread to approximately ⅓” -½” thick.
+• Pour the yogurt mixture onto the prepared cookie sheet and spread to approximately ⅓” – ½” thick.

-• In a small microwave safe bowl, melt together the chocolate chips and coconut oil.
+• In a small microwave-safe bowl, melt together the chocolate chips and coconut oil, in 30-second increments, stirring in between until fully melted.

 • Drizzle the melted chocolate over the top of the yogurt.
 Gently create swoops and swirls by using the end of a spoon or other utensil to drag through the chocolate and yogurt mixture just a bit.

-• Sprinkle the top of the bark with the toffee bits.
+• Sprinkle the top of the bark with the toffee bits or chopped nuts.

 • Freeze for at least 2 hours, or overnight.
 Cut or break into various shapes.
 Enjoy right away or store in an airtight container in the freezer.